 If necessary, UPJ obstruction treatment can consist of a type of surgery known as pyeloplasty.
 Bruce Lindgren, MD, Director of Minimally Invasive Urological Surgery and attending physician in Urology, notes that several different surgical options are available at Lurie Children’s.
 “Essentially, in pyeloplasty, we precisely identify and remove the area of blockage, then reattach the healthy part of the renal pelvis to the healthy ureter,” he says.
 “The type of surgical technique we recommend is based on patient size and surgeon preference.”

-In infants, especially those less than 6 months of age, open-field surgery is typically preferred and involves a small incision just below the child’s rib cage on the affected side.
-Another option at is minimally-invasive pyeloplasty using the da Vinci® robot-assisted system, which is particularly well-suited for complex intra-abdominal procedures and reconstructive urological surgery.
+The traditional preferred approach, especially in the smallest infants, has been open-field surgery and involves a small incision just below the child’s rib cage on the affected side.
+Another option, sometimes offered to infants as young as two months old, is minimally-invasive pyeloplasty using the the da Vinci® robot-assisted system, which is particularly well-suited for complex intra-abdominal procedures and reconstructive urological surgery.

 According to Dr. Lindgren, "We do the same thing laparoscopically with the robot as we do open, we're just able to do it with smaller incisions.
 This results in less pain, the patients go home sooner and are back to normal activities in a couple of days, and parents are back to work sooner," he says.
 "The robotic advantage is we can do this very precise manipulation and reconstruction through very tiny incisions."